113th Annual Commencement Exercises

 Members of school or college Dean’s Lists and department club officers will not be recognized in the “Honors and Awards” section of the printed program.

 Graduates with cum laude, magna cum laude, or summa cum laude distinctions will be asked to stand and be recognized during the ceremony and it will be noted on your diploma and transcript.
-No stoles or cords are distributed for this distinction.
+No stoles or cords are distributed.

 Schools, colleges, and departments are encouraged to recognize their outstanding graduates at other functions before or after commencement.